cliang115/Linear-Regression/README.md

-# Machine-Learning-1
+# Linear Regression

-Implemented linear regression
+linear regression with one or multiple variables